robertpiosik/CodeWebChat/README.md

 Select relevant folders and files for context, enter prompt, pick edit format and send message via...

 - new chat—to continue in the connected browser
-- API call—to stay in the editor
+- API call—to call a model provider within the editor

 Constructed message consists of your prompt, edit format instructions, and the selected context, as shown in the example: